Qifei-C/Nodejs_Web/README.md

 # Personal Website

 This repository contains the source code for my personal website, which I have re-deployed on AWS EC2 from a VPC provider.
 The website showcases my portfolio, blog, and contact information.
 It is built using node_js and follows AWS Cloud practices for deployment and maintenance.
+All sensitive data has been erased for a usage of demo.

 You may see the deployed website on [qifei-c.com](https://qifei-c.com)